laxmankrishnamurti/JavaScript/README.md

-# JavaScript
+# Learn How to use JavaScript Effectively
-This is JavaScript Revision files

-Functional JavaScript